ashi009/bestroutetb/README.md

 ## How it works

-Unlike *chnroutes* which will generate a route table that route all subnets of China to ISP gateway, while other VPN gateway.
+Unlike *chnroutes* which will generate a route table that route all subnets of China to ISP gateway, while other route to VPN gateway.
 This project divides IPs in three groups.
 First group is guaranteed to be routed to default gateway, Second group is guaranteed to be routed to VPN gateway.
 And the last group will be dynamically assigned